Curriculum

 Non-Law Coursework

 A student enrolled in the law school may earn up to 18 credits toward the Juris Doctor degree for advanced course work taken in other units of the University.
-Prior approval must be obtained from the Dean for Students and applications must show that such course work will contribute significantly to the student's professional education.
+Prior approval must be obtained from the Associate Dean for Student Affairs and applications must show that such course work will contribute significantly to the student's professional education.
 Law credit will be granted only for courses in which the student receives a grade of 2.7 or better.
 Normally, only 400 or graduate-level courses will be approved.
 Grades from non-law courses will not be used in computing a student's grade-point average.
 Students pursuing a concurrent degree program who wish to take advantage of the full allowance of 18 credits of non-law course work should realize that they will not be able to earn externship credits.

 Academic Counseling

 The faculty recommends that each student take at least one course that is intended in part to provide a perspective on the legal system and its development.
-Examples include: courses concerning legal philosophy, legal history, jurisprudence, legal method and foreign, international or comparative law.
+Examples include courses concerning legal philosophy, legal history, jurisprudence, legal method and foreign, international or comparative law.
 Valuable perspectives are also provided by substantive law courses that study the evolution of legislative and judicial responses to important economic and social changes.